Koch Funeral Home staff members commitment to the community is a testament to their unwavering dedication to serving others

 Marie Bartley - Office Manager

 Marie is a 2001 graduate of Penns Valley High School.
 After graduation and until 2007, she pursued hospitality management.
-She then became a founder of “Your Perfect Fit Boutique” in Boalsburg and remains an active business partner.
-She joined Koch funeral Home in October of 2012 as the office manager.
+She then became a founder of “Your Perfect Fit” a boutique in Boalsburg and remains an active business partner.
+She joined Koch Funeral Home in October of 2012 as the office manager and works directly with the staff, funeral directors and community.

 Joe Grego - Funeral Home Assistant